-- Presence of ≥12 follicles in each ovary, measuring 2 to 9 mm in diameter and/or increased ovarian volume (>10 mL) on pelvic/transvaginal ultrasound (optional).
+- Presence of ≥ 12 follicles in each ovary, measuring 2–9 mm in diameter and increased ovarian volume (> 10 mL) on pelvic/transvaginal ultrasound (optional).

-If skin fragility and blisters in sun exposed sites:
+If there is skin fragility or blisters in sun-exposed sites:

 What is the treatment for hirsutism and hypertrichosis?